donmorton/rebeatal/README.md

 # ReBeatal
-ReBeatal answers your questions with music!
+ReBeatal answers your questions with music by using the Wolfram Alpha API!